Essentially the py.js version of the Python C API, these functions

 Type wrapping javascript functions into py.js callables.
 The wrapped function follows the py.js calling conventions

-) – the javascript function to wrapObject Protocol
+Function) – the javascript function to wrapObject Protocol

 py.PY_hasAttr(o, attr_name)

-has the attribute attr_name
+Returns true if o has the attribute attr_name,

-.
+otherwise returns false.
 Equivalent to Python’s hasattr(o,

 attr_name)